-Checkout Page Optimization: 22 Best Ways to Recover Lost Sales
+Checkout Optimization: 20 Best Ways to Recover Lost Sales

-We’ll show you the checkout page optimization tips that’ll make your visitors want to complete the sale.
+In this article, I’ll share 20 checkout optimization tips that’ll make your visitors want to complete their purchase.

-We’re going to focus on issues related to the checkout page itself.
-By the end, you’ll know the best ways to optimize your checkout process so you can make more money.
+I’ll focus mostly on issues related to the checkout page itself.
+By the end, you’ll know the best ways to optimize your eCommerce checkout process so you can reduce your cart abandonment rate.

 2. Use Urgency and FOMO